mcsandeep/tyk-docs/tyk-docs/content/product-stack/tyk-operator/advanced-configurations/management-of-api.md

 In this example, the API with ID `12345` will be updated according to the provided spec instead of creating a new API.

+## API Category

+For details on how to configure API category, refer to [Manage API category]({{< ref "product-stack/tyk-operator/advanced-configurations/api-category" >}})

 ## API Ownership

 To configure API ownership, ensure Tyk Operator is also an owner of the API.
 This can be done using Operator Context.
-For details, refer to Tyk [Operator API Ownership]({{< ref "product-stack/tyk-operator/getting-started/tyk-operator-api-ownership">}}).
+For details, refer to Tyk Operator [API Ownership]({{< ref "product-stack/tyk-operator/getting-started/tyk-operator-api-ownership">}}).

 ## API Versioning